varunvasudeva1/llm-server-docs/README.md

 ### Open WebUI
 - If you encounter `Ollama: llama runner process has terminated: signal: killed`, check your `Advanced Parameters`, under `Settings > General > Advanced Parameters`.
 For me, bumping the context length past what certain models could handle was breaking the Ollama server.
 Leave it to the default (or higher, but make sure it's still under the limit for the model you're using) to fix this issue.

-### OpenedAI Speech
-- If you encounter `docker: Error response from daemon: Unknown runtime specified nvidia.` when running `docker compose up -d`, ensure that you have `nvidia-container-toolkit` installed (this was previously `nvidia-docker2`, which is now deprecated).
-If not, installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-Make sure to reboot the server after installing the toolkit.
-If you still encounter issues, ensure that your system has a valid CUDA installation by running `nvcc --version`.
-- If `nvcc --version` doesn't return a valid response despite following Nvidia's installation guide, the issue is likely that CUDA is not in your PATH variable.
-    Run the following command to edit your `.bashrc` file:
-    ```
-    sudo nano /home/<username>/.bashrc
-    ```
-    > Replace `<username>` with your username.
-    Add the following to your `.bashrc` file:
-    ```
-    export PATH="/usr/local/<cuda_version>/bin:$PATH"
-    export LD_LIBRARY_PATH="/usr/local/<cuda_version>/lib64:$LD_LIBRARY_PATH"
-    ```
-    > Replace `<cuda_version>` with your installation's version.
-If you're unsure of which version, run `ls /usr/local` to find the CUDA directory.
-It is the directory with the `cuda` prefix, followed by the version number.

-    Save and exit the file, then run `source /home/<username>/.bashrc` to apply the changes (or close the current terminal and open a new one).
-Run `nvcc --version` again to verify that CUDA is now in your PATH.
-You should see something like the following:
-    ```
-    nvcc: NVIDIA (R) Cuda compiler driver
-    Copyright (c) 2005-2024 NVIDIA Corporation
-    Built on Thu_Mar_28_02:18:24_PDT_2024
-    Cuda compilation tools, release 12.4, V12.4.131
-    Build cuda_12.4.r12.4/compiler.34097967_0
-    ```
-    If you see this, CUDA is now in your PATH and you can run `docker compose up -d` again.
-- If you run into a `VoiceNotFoundError`, you may either need to download the voices again or the voices may not be compatible with the model you're using.
-Make sure to check your `speech.env` file to ensure that the `PRELOAD_MODEL` and `CLI_COMMAND` lines are configured correctly.

 ## Monitoring